BenMusch/site/src/pages/index.md

   unhoused.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/icon-pillow.png
       text: >
-        We support the Safe Sleeping site at 730 Stanyan street as a significant improvement over the previous sitation for those without a place to sleep, though we recognize the necessity of longer-term solutions as well.
+        We support the Safe Sleeping site at 730 Stanyan, though we recognize the necessity of longer-term solutions as well.
-    - image: /img/coffee-gear.png
+    - image: /img/icon-home.png
       text: >
         We support the development of low-income housing and shelters within our district.
-    - image: /img/tutorials.png
+    - image: /img/icon-hands.png
       text: >
-        We volunteer our time and resources in order to assist organizations which provide resources to those in need.
+        We offer our time and resources to help improve the conditions for those without housing in the neighborhood.
-    - image: /img/meeting-space.png
-      text: >
-        Some fourth pillar here to round-out the site?
-Lorem ipsum yada yada yada.
 ---